-A New Mexico month-to-month lease agreement is a contract (written or oral) that allows a tenant to rent property from a landlord, in exchange for a fee (“rent”), for a period of thirty days at a time.
-The agreement remains active until either party gives proper notice to end it.
+A New Mexico month-to-month rental agreement is a contract (not necessarily in writing) which allows a tenant to rent property from a landlord, for one month at a time, in exchange for a fee (“rent”).
+The rental renews monthly, until either party gives proper notice to end it.

 For more information on the eviction process in New Mexico, click here.